Summer Course: The Economics of Tax Planning, Accounting Fraud, and Business Ethics22.03.2021

-University of Wuerzburg online summer course on the economics of tax planning, accounting fraud, and business ethics for international students.
+The University of Wuerzburg offers an online summer course on the economics of tax planning, accounting fraud, and business ethics for international students.
 This introductory course for advanced bachelor students is offered by the Chairs of Business Taxation (Dirk Kiesewetter) and Financial Accounting, Auditing and Consulting (Hansrudi Lenz) at the University of Wuerzburg.

 Participants get to know some fundamental principles of international tax law as well as the basic concepts of corporate tax planning.
 We show in how many different ways cross-border investments can be taxed and discuss the notions of tax avoidance, tax evasion/fraud, and “aggressive tax planning”.
 Theoretical concepts and political initiatives against aggressive tax planning are presented and evaluated.